diogenespasqualoto/Praticando/Readme.md

     ´git clone https://github.com/diogenespasqualoto/Praticando.git ´

-## this URL will help you get the project configuration and Files to help you
+## this URL will help you get the project configuration and Files